Nu jazz

-Nu jazz (also known as jazztronica, or future jazz) is a genre of jazz and electronic music.
+Nu jazz (also spelt nü jazz or known as jazztronica, or future jazz) is a genre of jazz and electronic music.
 The music blends jazz elements with other musical styles, such as funk, electronic music, and free improvisation.

-Overview

 Nu jazz typically ventures further into the electronic territory than does its close cousin, acid jazz.
 Nu jazz can be very experimental in nature and can vary widely in sound and concept.
 The sound departs further from its blues roots than acid jazz does, and instead explores electronic sounds and ethereal jazz sensualities.
-"The star of Nu jazz is the music itself and not the individual dexterity of the musicians."
+"The star of Nu jazz is the music itself and not the individual dexterity of the musicians," writes Sunday People.